UniversityOfPlymouth-Electronics/Embedded-Systems/level6/Cplusplus-oop.md

 | 8. | Remove the `virtual` keyword and rebuild the code.
 Repeat the above experiment |

-## Further topics
+## Use-Cases for Inheritance

 ### Multiple Inheritance
 C++ allows us to  inherit code from more than one class.
-You can see an example of this in Task-340B
+You can see an example of this in Task-340B.
+We will not look at this any further at this stage, but it is well documented elsewhere.

 ### Mocking Hardware with Pure Virtual Classes
 Some other languages have "interfaces", which are similar to classes, but contain no code.
 The nearest equivalent in C++ is "pure virtual classes" (or abstract classes).
 This is a somewhat advanced topic, but an example has been provided in Task-344.